Scullion History, Family Crest & Coats of Arms

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best due to competing dialects and languages, and the general illiteracy of the population.
 Research into the name Scullion revealed many spelling variations, including Scully, Scally, O'Scully and others.

-More information is included under the topic Early Scullion Notables in all our PDF Extended History products.
+More information is included under the topic Early Scullion Notables in all our PDF Extended History products and printed products wherever possible.

 Scullion Settlers in Australia in the 19th Century

-- Daniel Scullion, aged 23, arrived in South Australia in 1854 aboard the ship "Confiance"
+- Daniel Scullion, aged 23, who arrived in South Australia in 1854 aboard the ship "Confiance"

 Scullion Settlers in New Zealand in the 19th Century